Durand de la Penne-class destroyer: Weaponry

 The Compatto 127 mm gun was removed from the Audace DDGs when Aspide was fitted.
 It was modernised before its re-utilisation on the Durand de la Penne class.

 The OTO Super Rapid are powerful weapons for their calibre, and despite CIWS defence normally delegated to smaller calibres, they have mainly this task.
 They can shoot 120 RPM, 6.3 kg shells with sophisticated fuses, and engage at 6 km even anti-ship missiles.
 It is claimed by OTO that these guns can engage 4 missiles before they reach the ship.
 In every case, they have beaten the contenders like Dardo 40 mm guns and the new Myriad, 25 mm gatling CIWS (that have not seen any commercial success), despite its 10000 rpm capability.
 Four RTN-30 radar-optical system control such weapons, 2 fore and 2 aft, so not all the weapons can shoot simultaneously at different targets.

 As for anti-ship weapons, the ship carries Otomat, missiles with very long range (180 km or more), with mid-course guidance by AB-212s, sea skimmer capability and a 210 kg warhead.
 8 missiles are placed mid-ship, between the two main superstructures.

 The aft superstructure has a very concentrated set of weapons (just like the foredeck).
-In the hangar superstructure there are 2 AB-212ASW, 1 Super-Rapid gun, and the 40 missiles of the Mk 13 launcher, probably now utilising SM-2MR missiles, an eventual big improvement over the original in almost every respect.
+In the hangar superstructure there are 2 AB-212ASW, 1 Super-Rapid gun, and the 40 missiles of the Mk 13 launcher, utilising SM-1MR missiles, an eventual big improvement over the original in almost every respect.
 Standard missiles are capable of attacking naval vessels.

 The electronic systems are a complete suite with dedicated systems for all the tasks and 11 different radar systems.
 These are: